Abdul Samad Khan Achakzai: Early life

-Achakzai wrote that he was born on the 7th of July, in the village of Innayatullah Karez.
+Achakzai wrote that he was born on 7 July, in the village of Innayatullah Karez.
 He lost his father early in life.
 He and his brother, Abdul Salam Khan, were raised by the matriarch Dilbara.
 Achakzai received his early education at home and was well-versed in the classical Pashto, Arabic, and Persian texts.
 He joined the local middle school and proved an outstanding student, earning a scholarship.

 Career

 Abdul Samad Khan Achakzai was imprisoned in May 1930 for the first time.
 He was previously warned by the rulers for his lectures to the villagers at the mosque.

 In his political struggle he founded Anjuman-i-Watan on 30 May 1938 (Khan Shaheed though remained in alliance against British colonial rule in India, but never merged his led Anjuman-i-Watan in the Indian National Congress), which opposed the partition of India.

 In 1954, after the creation of Pakistan, he founded "Wror Pashtun" movement, later merged with the Pakistan's largest progressive alliance that became National Awami Party (NAP), as he was believer of the Pashtun unified geographical unit in Pakistan.
-Separated ways with the later after merging the Pashtun lands into Balochistan province that violated the NAP manifesto to form national units of Pashtun, Baloch, Sindhi, Siraiki, Bengali and Punjabis.
+He parted ways with the latter after merging the Pashtun lands into Balochistan province that violated the NAP manifesto to form national units of Pashtun, Baloch, Sindhi, Siraiki, Bengali and Punjabis.

 “He spent the last four years of his life (1969–1973), the longest spell in his political life out of prison, struggling for universal franchise, one-man one-vote in Balochistan and the tribal areas where only members of official Jirga were entitled to vote".
 Abdul Samad Khan Achakzai believed in equity, was staunch advocate of women rights, and challenged taboos for women voter registration for the general election in 1970.

 He was member of the Balochistan Provincial Assembly at the time of his assassination in December 1973.
 After Samad Khan's demise, his son Engineer Mahmood Khan Achakzai was elected the chairman of the party.